zingff/kortex_motion_planning/doc/generalTutorial.md

 conda activate anygrasp
 ```

 In this way you will create a pre-configured virtual environment, ensuring no version conflicts occur.
-Notw that in this way, you may meet a pip error, this is normal, just ignore it and then you can start from step 3 in [Normal operation](#####Normal operation).
+Note that in this way, **you may meet a pip error, yet it is normal,** just ignore it and then you can start from step 3 in [Normal operation](#####Normal operation).
 One can find the available `yml` files at [venv](https://github.com/zingff/anygrasp_sdk/tree/master/grasp_generation/config/venv).

 Alternatively, you can create a new virtual environment following [Normal operation](#####Normal operation).